matih123/infa8lo/README.md

 ## infa8lo
 Flask app made for high school.
-It manages users and their files.
+It manages users, their files and databases.

 Every user can:
 * access files through ftp,